 As a patrol supervisor, Mr. Olson directed major crime scenes and traffic crash investigations.
 Mr. Olson reviewed and approved administrative, police, and use of force reports.
 He investigated allegations of police officer misconduct, conducted background checks, and participated in specialized tasks in community policing, dignitary protection with the U.S. Secret Service and other law enforcement agencies, and teaching.
 In reaching out to new immigrants and refugees, Mr. Olson initiated the "Police and Emergency Services" workshops at the Immigrant Refugee Community Organization (IRCO) in Portland, Oregon.

 As a professional trainer, Mr. Olson has taught a variety of topics at Oregon's Department of Public Safety Standards and Training to students at the recruit, supervisory, mid-management, and executive management levels.

 Mr. Olson is a U.S. Army Veteran in which he served overseas in West Germany for 3 years in the Military Police Corps.
 Further, he is a retired military reservist, having spent 21 years combined service in the Oregon Army National Guard and U.S. Army Reserves.
 In the Oregon Army National Guard he was a Sergeant First Class and platoon sergeant of a Military Police Detachment and in the U.S. Army Reserves he reached the rank of Captain, having served as a company commander and brigade staff officer.

-Mr. Olson uses these experiences and skills to benefit his clients in communications consultation and training services.
+Mr. Olson uses these experiences and skills to benefit all his clients.
 Additional information about Mr. Olson is available upon request.